Introducing Nectar Elements Vocal Mixing Plug-in

 The Tone Slider is strongly informed by you and Vocal Assistant’s intelligence.
 Are you going for a Vintage, Modern, or Dialogue sound?
 Modern creates a smooth and bright high end, Vintage adds some low midrange and a darker tone, and Dialogue boosts the vocal fundamental as well as the high end to emphasize articulations in spoken word material.

-Tone is the most drastic effect in Nectar Elements and helps the vocal stand out in the mix significantly.
+Tone is the most drastic effect in

 The Space slider creates a halo effect around the vocal to carve out ambience for the voice in context to the mix.
 This effect is meant to be subtle and add a sense of space rather than a comprehensive reverb tail that’s aetherial and stylized.
 Stay tuned for that :)